sartak/aranet/README.md

 # Aranet4 exporter for InfluxDB / victoria-metrics

-This is a service that listens for Bluetooth advertisement data from Aranet4 and prints each one, intended for a time-series database like InfluxDB or victoria-metrics.
+This is a service that listens for Bluetooth advertisement data from Aranet4 and AranetRadon.
+It prints each measurement, intended for a time-series database like InfluxDB or victoria-metrics.
+PRs welcome for other sensors.

 You do not need to pair your Aranet4 device with the host running this service.
 However, you do need to enable "Smart Home integrations" for each Aranet4 device,